While I was doing this, I began to wonder what to do about the generator "start" battery.

 - This information is presented in good faith and I do not claim to be an expert on the subject of RV power systems, solar power systems, battery charging or anything else.

 - You must do due diligence to determine if the information presented here is appropriate for your situation and purpose.

 - YOU are solely responsible for any action, damage, loss or injury that might occur.
 You have been warned!

-If you are familiar with such things you might already be saying "A device like this already exists - it's called a 'battery isolator'" - and you'd be mostly right - but we can't really use one of these devices because LiFePO4 batteries operate at a full-charge voltage of between 14.2 and 14.6 volts, and the battery isolator would pass this voltage through, unchanged: Apply 14+ volts to a "12 volt" lead-acid battery for more than a few days and you will likely boil the away electrolyte and ruin it!
+If you are familiar with such things you might already be saying "A device like this already exists - it's called a 'battery isolator'" - and you'd be mostly right - but we can't really use one of these devices because LiFePO4 batteries operate at a full-charge voltage of between 14.2 and 14.6 volts, and the battery isolator would pass this voltage through, unchanged.
+If you apply 14+ volts to a "12 volt" lead-acid battery for more than a few days, you will likely boil the away electrolyte and ruin it!

 What is needed is a device that will: